 Matching the Physiology of the Injury with the Physiological Effects of Treatment

-Rather than apply a set “recipe” of massage techniques to your specific injury or pain condition, orthopedic massage involves adapting treatment to your particular circumstances.
+Rather than apply a set “recipe” of massage techniques to your specific injury or pain condition, clinical rehabilitative massage involves adapting treatment to your particular circumstances.
 In this way, treatment is tailored to your individual needs and evolves to best suit you at each session.

 It is very helpful for both you and your therapist to understand the healing process for your particular pain or injury.
 Massage is just one element of successful healing.
 The complete rehabilitation process often involves other elements, such as physical therapy, stretching and strength training.
 Your therapist knows when and how all these elements work together and how you can play an active role in your healing, if you desire.

-Orthopedic massage requires skillful, creative critical thinking, a thorough understanding of the principles of kinesiology and a solid grounding in anatomy and physiology.
+Clinical Rehabilitative Massage requires skillful, creative and critical thinking, a thorough understanding of the principles of kinesiology and a solid grounding in anatomy and physiology.
 A wide range of therapeutic methods are employed so that those techniques most effective for your particular pain or injury can be applied.
-These techniques include, but are not limited to: active engagement, PNF stretching, myofascial release, advanced therapeutic techniques, neuromuscular therapy, nerve mobilization techniques, positional release, muscle energy technique, and trigger point therapy.
-With orthopedic massage, you can be assured that your pain or injury condition will be treated with the best that massage has to offer you for your healing and recovery.
+These techniques include, but are not limited to: active engagement, PNF stretching, myofascial release, craniosacral therapy, neuromuscular therapy, nerve mobilization techniques, positional release, muscle energy technique, and trigger point therapy.
+With clinical rehabilitative massage, you can be assured that your pain or injury condition will be treated with the best that massage has to offer you for your healing and recovery.

-Learn more about Orthopedic Massage at the OMERI website:
+Learn more about Clinical Rehabilitative Massage at the Academy of Clinical Massage website: